 Immunisation Schedule Victoria

-East Gippsland Shire Immunisation Program does not provide Q fever vaccination.
-A list of local providers can be found on the Australian Q Fever Register, visit www.qfever.org/ for further information.
+Our Immunisation Program does not provide Q-Fever vaccines.
+A list of local providers can be found on the Australian Q Fever Register.

 A – Immunisation protects children (and adults) against harmful infections before they come into contact with them in the community.
 Immunisation uses the body’s natural defence mechanism – the immunise response – to build resistance to specific infections.
 Immunisation helps children to stay healthy by preventing serious infections.
 The risks of the diseases are far greater than the very small risks of immunisation.